TIPS FOR FINDING A LOST DOG

 Make note on the flyer not to chase the pup.
 They will almost always run.

-Facebook "lost pet" pages, Nextdoor, Craigslist, Rooster
+Facebook "lost pet" pages, Nextdoor, Craigslist, Ring Neighbors

 Place dirty socks or pillow case of the bonded person outside of your home.